 5. Master the Pitch

 The most important thing to ensure the sale is to sell the potential customer on your product or service.
-This can be done by setting your website in a way that best conveys your product.
+This can be done by setting your website to convey your product best.

 The more convinced the viewer is of the usefulness of your product, the more likely they are to become a converted user.
-Ultimately, your website should clearly convince the customer of why they need your product.
+Ultimately, your website should convince customers why they need your product.

 Conversion Rate Optimisation in 5 Steps